Pkhoei/customer-churn-prediction/README.md

 ---

 ## 🚀 Project Objectives

-- Analyze churn-related patterns using SQL (via SQLite).
+- Explore customer characteristics and churn patterns through EDA.
-- Execute queries and process data in Python using `pandas` and `sqlite3`.
+- Identify key factors associated with customer churn.
-- Design interactive dashboards and KPIs using Power BI.
+- Analyze customer behavior using Python and SQL.
-- Provide actionable insights for business stakeholders.
+- Visualize churn patterns and business-relevant insights.
-- Lay the foundation for future machine learning modeling (coming soon).
+- Develop and evaluate machine learning models for churn prediction in the next phase.

 ---